 Beth Sandbower Harbinson, an experienced nonprofit executive and consultant, won for her idea “SOBAR” – devised from the combination of the words “sober” and bar.”
-She proposed to while decreasing pressure to drink for recovering alcoholics.
+She proposed to create and offer healthy interesting non-alcoholic beverages at public social events to decrease pressure to drink for recovering alcoholics.
 The Changemaker Challenge reception featured the “ginger fizz,” a mixture of ginger beer and coconut milk created by Harbinson.
 She plans to jump start the project with an 18-month plan that will include focus groups, establishing a 501(c)(3) and marketing.

 Danielle Staton, a first-generation college graduate who attended Atholton High School, won for her idea “College Readiness Communities.”
 Staton pitched a plan for a program that would create supportive peer groups of middle and high school students from lower-income backgrounds, with a focus on those working to become the first in their family to graduate from college.
 By providing guidance and resources on issues such as high school course selection, financial aid and SAT preparation, the program aims to improve academic equity for Howard County students.